-When this game was released, around this time in 1997, the hugely popular N64 Magazine (which shifted going on for 100,000 copies per publication back then.
+When this game was released, around this time in 1997, the N64 Magazine was particularly freaked about this one.

-Anyway, Nintendo’s games, and indeed several of Rare’s from this era, are deceptive.
-They are accessible for children, but they are designed for all ages, particularly older generations.
+Now… onto the difficulty!
+Nintendo’s games, and indeed several of Rare’s from this era, were deceptive.

-The companies are aware their games are played by adults and, indeed, if anything the cartoony graphics simply act to further enhance the escapist fun.
+The developers are aware their games are played by adults and, indeed, if anything the cartoony graphics simply act to further enhance the escapist fun.

-One of which involves taking races on in the highest difficulty setting, collecting 8 cunningly hidden coins around each track, and winning the race.
-No doing all that and finishing 2nd – you have to be 1st or it doesn’t count.
+One of which involves taking races on in the highest difficulty setting, collecting eight cunningly hidden coins around each track, and winning the race.

-This can be astonishingly frustrating (yet rewarding, upon completion), and the game is unquestionably better than Mario Kart 64.
-The latter is a great but heavily flawed game, although this appears to have been forgotten as gamers look back fondly and reminisce about the Nintendo’s battle mode features.
+Nintendo’s effort is a great but heavily flawed game.
+Although this appears to have been forgotten as gamers look back fondly and reminisce about the battle mode features.

 Whilst Rare didn’t really add to the series (Diddy Kong starred in the Donkey Kong Country series), and Mario Kart 8 for the Wii U is now the sweeping masterpiece of racing games, it stands as a classic coda in gaming history.

 We’re glad we’re able to discuss this sort of stuff.
 20 years back this wasn’t possible—largely due to misconceptions about the industry.